 Whether you enter a school science fair or the national science fair, aim to do your best.
 Even if you don’t rank well, you will benefit hugely from this extracurricular activity for studying medicine.
 You’ll be able to demonstrate initiative, which is very important for the study of medicine.
 But it will be even more impressive on your med school application if you can do well in the competition!
 Remember to think outside the box when coming up with an entry idea.

 5. Enrol in a Summer Course!

 Last but certainly not least, spending part of your summer doing a medical summer course shows your level of interest in the subject.
 It’ll give you insight into what medicine is like, both as a degree and a career.
 You’ll gain practical experience as well as academic knowledge – and the opportunity to connect with a global network of friends.
-Check out Oxford Scholastica’s Medicine Courses for more information!
+Check out Oxford Scholastica’s Medicine Summer School for more information!